 - Photo Display of old Mile Cross: come and share your memories.

-From 11am the Galley Hill was closed to traffic so that the first annual ‘Galley Hill Dash’ and preparations for it could happen.
-In the hour or so before the races started it was a lovely to have a brief spell car-free tranquillity on the hill, as over the years it has increasingly become part of a rat-run for motorists trying to avoid the now-choked Drayton Road Roundabout.
-As the noise of speeding cars was replaced with laughter, chatter and song the locals slowly began emerging from their homes and began to gather on the green or in nearby gardens (I spotted the old Mile Cross Milkman, Jack and his wife had even made their way up the hill) and the atmosphere began to pick up, helped along by The Common Lot’s Simon Floyd on the mic, the Galley Hill dancers and somewhat bizarrely a late arrival in the form of Captain Canary.
+From 11am the Galley Hill was closed to traffic so that the first annual ‘Galley Hill Dash’ and the preparations for it could happen.
+In the hour or so before the races started it was a lovely to have a brief spell car-free tranquillity on the hill, as over the years it has increasingly become part of a rat-run for motorists trying to avoid the now constantly choked-up Drayton Road Roundabout.
+As the noise of speeding cars was replaced with laughter, chatter and song, the locals slowly began emerging from their homes and began to gather on the green or in nearby gardens (I spotted the old Mile Cross Milkman, Jack and his wife had even made their way up the hill) and the atmosphere began to pick up, helped along by The Common Lot’s Simon Floyd on the mic, the Galley Hill dancers and somewhat bizarrely a late arrival in the form of Captain Canary.
 The crowd wasn’t as large as we were hoping for, but for a first event of this kind it wasn’t a wash-out by any means and it’s traditionally hard to get Mile Cross to come out of its shell.
-It was nice to see a crowd of smiling faces gathered around Galley Hill for the Galley Hill Dash and the following events.
+That said, it had attracted locals and it was nice to see a crowd of smiling faces gathered around Galley Hill for the Galley Hill Dash and the following events.

 The Mayor and the Sheriff had turned up to start the races and give out medals and it was odd for me to see them wandering around on the hill outside my dad’s back garden surrounded by dancers, people in fancy dress, a grown-man (at least I think it was a man) dressed as a canary and a collection of runners and cyclists.

-The main race was four times up the hill and three times down with the start line at the bottom and the finish line at the top and it should have been won by a young lad who was miles ahead of the rest of the pack until he stopped after mistakenly thinking he’d won a lap early, which was a shame but a hard lesson learned.
+The main race was to be four times up the hill and three times down, with the start line at the bottom and the finish line at the top and it should have been won by a young lad who was miles ahead of the rest of the pack. until he stopped after mistakenly thinking he’d won a lap early, which was a shame, but a hard lesson learned.
 You couldn’t help but feel for him though.

-After the main race was the Slow bike racing tournament, where the last person over the line without putting a foot on the ground was the winner.
+After the main race was the Slow bike racing tournament, where the last person over the line without putting a foot on the ground or holding up a rival was the winner.
 The heats were down-hill and The final was an uphill challenge and altogether it made for an amusing spectacle.

 At 2pm there was also planned to be a fairly short, 45-minute Heritage Walk through the estate led by myself and Colin Howey, one of the founding members of the popular historical ‘Magdalen Walks’.
 Our walk was to begin from the green at the top of Galley Hill and end at the parade of shops on Drayton Road where their was a pop-up shop dedicated to Mile Cross memories, including a selection of old photographs of the estate on display, meant to inspire conversation amongst any of the Mile Cross Residents who ventured in, or peered through the window photo display.